mstocco/mariostoc.co/content/traininglog/20220410-ironman2022-20weeksout.md

 After putting the freehub and cassette back together, I think I added too much pre-load as I wasn't too far into my ride when I dropped the chain.

-Thinking it was a fluke, I carried on but it happened again near the hospital and again on _Highland Road_.
+Thinking it was a fluke, I carried on but it happened again near the hospital, and again on _Highland Road_.
 This bike has never dropped a chain in the 6 months I've owned it.
 I decided to stop and have a closer look and found the freehub was no longer "free".
-I pedalled the bike carefully home and jumped on the rollers for the next 45 minutes.
+I carefully pedalled the bike home and jumped on the rollers for the next 45 minutes.

+---

-The run started hot (for me) and stayed pretty much at that rhythm for the balance of the next 45 minutes.
+The run **started hot** (for me) and stayed pretty much at that rhythm for the balance of the next 45 minutes.
+First real _"brick session"_ in forever and was not as terrible as I remember.

 <!---->
 ## SATURDAY APR 16 ☁️